marcdenning/mediabrowser/README.md

 The interface and HTTP responses are modeled after the Apache HTTPD directory browsing feature.
 This enables better compatibility with clients that are looking for that particular layout (ex.
 Kodi).

+## Getting Started

+1. Run `go build .` from the project directory to download packages and build the application.
+2. _Optional:_ Execute the steps in [Google Cloud Setup](#google-cloud-setup) to configure your own Google Cloud project.
+3. Set environment variables for your own Google Cloud project.
+See below
+4. Spin up the application by executing the `mediabrowser` executable with your environment variables configured.

 ## Configuration

 ### Environment Variables

 * `GOOGLE_APPLICATION_CREDENTIALS` _(required)_ - path to Google Cloud service account key file (JSON file); the service account must have Cloud Storage object reader and Secret Manager Secret Accessor roles
+  * For local development, you may [use your own account credentials](https://cloud.google.com/docs/authentication/application-default-credentials#personal) by authenticating with the `gcloud` CLI.
 * `BUCKET_NAME` _(required)_ - name of the Google Cloud Storage bucket to browse
 * `SERVICE_ACCOUNT_NAME` _(required)_ - name of the IAM service account used to access Cloud Storage and Secret Manager
 * `PK_SECRET_NAME` _(required)_ - resource ID of the secret storing the service account's private key
+* `PORT` _(optional)_ - set the port to expose the HTTP server on
 * `WEB_USERNAME` _(optional)_ - username to expect for HTTP Basic Authentication
 * `WEB_PASSWORD` _(optional)_ - password to expect for HTTP Basic Authentication